 We are seeing an increasingly sophisticated use of swaps and other derivatives to obtain a greater interest in potential targets.
 China’s Jangho Group for example, is the biggest shareholder in Primary Healthcare: Jangho’s interest in Primary Healthcare is 15.93%, of which 10.57% is attributable to equity swaps.

 Another example is the holding built by New York-based hedge fund Coltrane Asset Management in Spotless, after Downer EDI announced its hostile bid for Spotless Coltrane holds between 8.07%–10.64% in Spotless, a stake that was assembled using cash-settled equity swaps, which gives Coltrane the expectation to be delivered, upon request, the ordinary shares the subject of those swaps.

 The flipside of increasingly opportunistic bidders is increasingly pragmatic Boards, and shareholders, of target companies.
 We are seeing a growing trend of target Boards assessing unsolicited takeover offers more pragmatically, with fewer instances of a fundamental impasse over value assessments.
+Examples include:

 In each of these transactions, the offer prices recommended by the target Board were below the initial public offering price (Cover-More), or below the price of indicative proposals from other bidders that had been rejected (Bradken and SAI Global).

 We are seeing a greater focus by target Boards on assessing offers realistically, taking into account company-specific risks and industry headwinds.